 - Types of Campaigns: GoGetFunding allows fundraising for any cause, but their most successful campaigns are for personal, medical, and charitable causes.

 - Payment Processing: GoGetFunding accepts all major credit cards through their own in-house processing.
 They also accept payments through Stripe and PayPal.
-You can access donations immediately, whether or not you’ve met your goal.
-However, it can take up to seven business days to process funds through GoGetFunding or Stripe.
-PayPal donations are available that day.
+You can access donations immediately through direct transfer to your bank account, whether or not you’ve met your goal.
+But it can take up to seven business days to process funds through GoGetFunding or Stripe.
+PayPal donations are available that day, although PayPal charges an extra fee for same-day access to funds.
+Regular transfers through PayPal take up to two business days.

 - Disadvantages: This platform is one of the few that charges fees on the amount raised.